What's in this article?

 Is it better to buy or generate my own mortgage leads?

-Generally speaking, it’s always preferred to generate your own leads over buying them.
+Generally speaking though, it’s always preferred to generate your own leads over buying them.

 Why?
 Because as I mentioned earlier, once your lead generation ecosystem has been built, it will organically (free) start to generate leads on its own.